karlstolley/drc-accessible-images/README.md

       this photo of my flower box... <!-- ...and so on -->
     </p>

 This is a very strong piece of markup.
-And note that it is entirely HTML: no JavaScript is required to make all of this work in tandem to make for a more accessible page.
-It’s an instructive example as to the importance of careful treatment and ongoing study of HTML, even as it reveals the advancements beyond the humble, limited `alt` attribute.
+And note that it is entirely HTML: no fancy JavaScript or anything is required to make all of this work.
+It’s an instructive example as to the importance of careful treatment and ongoing study of HTML, even as it reveals advancements beyond the humble, limited `alt` attribute.

 ## Foundational Styling for Older Browsers and Newer Semantics